NuGet/docs.microsoft.com-nuget/docs/reference/msbuild-targets.md

 ## pack target

-For .NET Standard projects using the PackageReference format, using `msbuild -t:pack` draws inputs from the project file to use in creating a NuGet package.
+For .NET projects that use the `PackageReference` format, using `msbuild -t:pack` draws inputs from the project file to use in creating a NuGet package.

-The table below describes the MSBuild properties that can be added to a project file within the first `<PropertyGroup>` node.
+The following table describes the MSBuild properties that can be added to a project file within the first `<PropertyGroup>` node.
 You can make these edits easily in Visual Studio 2017 and later by right-clicking the project and selecting **Edit {project_name}** on the context menu.
-For convenience the table is organized by the equivalent property in a [`.nuspec` file](../reference/nuspec.md).
+For convenience, the table is organized by the equivalent property in a [`.nuspec` file](../reference/nuspec.md).

 Note that the `Owners` and `Summary` properties from `.nuspec` are not supported with MSBuild.